Mahamurahti/Blank-Horizons/api_endpoints.md

 ### Applies to all

-If something goes wrong, the endpoint always returns the following:
+If something goes wrong, the endpoint always returns the following with a `statusCode = 500`:

 ```json
 {